2023 Best Marketing Schools in Michigan

 Schoolcraft College ranked #8 on this year’s Best Marketing Schools in Michigan list.
 Located in the city of Livonia, Schoolcraft College is a public school with a medium-sized student population.

-Oakland University came in at #9 in this year’s edition of the Best Marketing Schools in Michigan ranking.
+With a ranking of #9, Oakland University did quite well on this year’s best schools for marketing students.
 Oakland is a large public school located in the suburb of Rochester Hills.

 While working on their degree, marketing majors at Oakland accumulate an average of around $25,451 in student debt.
 The average monthly payment of a loan this size is about $119, assuming that the borrower is on a 10-year repayment plan.

-Lawrence Technological University landed the #10 spot in the 2023 rankings for the best marketing programs.
-Located in the small city of Southfield, Lawrence Tech is a private not-for-profit school with a small student population.
+Lawrence Technological University came in at #10 in this year’s edition of the Best Marketing Schools in Michigan ranking.
+Located in the city of Southfield, Lawrence Tech is a private not-for-profit college with a small student population.

 Read full report on Marketing at Lawrence Technological University

-Explore all the Best Marketing Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Marketing Colleges in the Great Lakes Area or other specific states within that region.

 One of 21 majors within the area of study, marketing has other similar majors worth exploring.